Why Is Solitude the Secret to Enterprise Performance Management (EPM)?

 - customer lifetime value (CLV)

-- lean and Six Sigma quality management for operational improvement
+- lean and Six Sigma quality management for revenue growth and operational improvement

 - and resource capacity planning